Exploration of Quantum Computer Power Side-Channels: Attack Evaluation

 \subsection{User Circuit Identification (UC)}

+For UC evaluation, we started with the QASMBench benchmarks.
 To further expand the circuit list, we chose different initial layouts in the transpilation so that the same circuit can be transpiled into different circuits based on the hardware configuration.
 For an $n$-qubit circuit on $k$-qubit backend, the number of initial layouts is in total ${n \choose k}$.
 In the experiment, we chose 8 circuit lists $CL_{i}$, where $i$ is the number of initial layouts.
 We choose $i$ to be 1, 2, 4, 8, 16, 32, 64, 128.
 The exact initial layout is randomly selected from ${n \choose 7}$ initial layouts.
 If for one circuit, $i > {n \choose 7}$, which means there are not enough initial layouts, then we choose all the ${n \choose 7}$ permutations as the initial layouts.
 For reference, after expanding, the number of circuits in the circuit list is listed in Table~\ref{table:no_circ}.

-Besides the total power traces, three additional physical quantities are also used to evaluate the results: energy, mean power, and duration of the circuit.
-The energy is simulated by adding all terms of the one-dimensional total power time series, which is the total energy in the {\tt dt} unit of the circuit.
-The duration is the time from the start to the end of the circuit in the {\tt dt} unit, which is also the same as the length of the one-dimensional total power time series.
+Besides the total power traces, three additional metrics are also used to evaluate the results: energy, mean power, and duration of the circuit.
+The energy is computed by adding all terms of the one-dimensional total power time series, which is the total energy in the {\tt dt} unit of the circuit.
+The duration is the time from the start to the end of the circuit in the {\tt dt} time unit \footnote{$1$dt $=0.222$ns, which is a time unit used in IBM Quantum.}, which is also the same as the length of the one-dimensional total power time series.
 The mean power is then computed by dividing the energy by the duration.
-For a circuit $C$, we used $v_p(C)$, $v_e(C)$, $v_m(C)$, and $v_d(C)$ to represent these values.
+For a circuit $C$, we used $m_p(C)$, $m_e(C)$, $m_m(C)$, and $m_d(C)$ to represent these values.

-For the experiment of identifying user circuits from the knowledge of possible circuits, we define the accuracy under some experiment settings to be the proportion of circuits in the circuit list that are correctly identified.
-More specifically, for each circuit $C \in CL_{i}$, we calculated the distance $dist(x)$ (see Section~\ref{sec:dist}) with the physical quantity $q(x)$ between it and all the circuits in the list:
+For the UC experiment (i.e. identifying the user circuit from a known list of circuits), we define the accuracy to be the proportion of circuits in the circuit list that are correctly identified.
+More specifically, for each circuit $C \in CL_{i}$, we calculated the distance $dist(x)$ (see Section~\ref{sec:dist}) with the metric $m(x)$ between it and all the circuits in the list:

-The identification for the circuit $C$ is chosen to be the circuit with the smallest distance between the measured and the software-generated physical quantities of this circuit:
+The identification for the circuit $C$ is chosen to be the circuit with the smallest distance between the measured and the software-generated metric of this circuit:

-In the case of UC, it is assumed that the attacker knows a list of quantum circuits, and the victim circuit is chosen from this list.
-The attacker has access to all circuits in the list, and the attacker measured the power traces of victim circuits.
-The goal of the attacker is to find the correct circuits from which the power traces were generated.